 Agencies should presumptively hold in-person, online, or telephonic listening sessions during rule development to educate interested persons about the regulatory process and obtain informed public input on the development of their rules.
 Listening sessions are particularly helpful when agencies seek informed public input or a more deliberative or informal exchange with stakeholders.

-When planning listening sessions, agencies should provide attendees with the background and information they need to offer constructive feedback.
-Agencies should consider using moderators or facilitators to run the listening sessions, particularly when they may involve controversial issues or groups with different interests at stake.
+Agencies should consider conducting listening sessions in multiple locations and using available technology to facilitate remote attendance.
+Agencies should also engage in robust outreach to bring listening sessions to the attention of missing stakeholders, unaffiliated experts, and other interested parties.
+In addition, agencies should provide attendees with the background and information they need to offer constructive feedback.
+Finally, agencies should consider using moderators or facilitators to plan and run their listening sessions, particularly when they may involve controversial issues or groups with different interests at stake.
+Facilitators can ensure that targeted stakeholders are included and the discussion is balanced and productive.